livechat/livechat-public-docs/site/content/how-to-monetize-apps/monetization.md

 Here's the core info about monetization at **LiveChat**:

-* You can perform all the actions in one place- [Developer Console](https://developers.livechatinc.com/console/), which speeds up the whole procedure.
-* We use PayPal as our billing platform.
+* Setting up monetization is easy and can be done entirely in [Developer Console](https://developers.livechatinc.com/console/).
+* We take care of processing the payments.
+Then, we transfer your earnings to you via PayPal.
 * The provision is 20%, so if you set the app price to be 10$, you will earn 8$ net.
 * We offer two billing cycles: **once a month** and **one-time payment**.
 We recommend the recurring payment option.
-We're currently working on the implementation on **micropayments**, so stay tuned for this one!
+* You can leverage LiveChat [Billing API](https://developers.livechatinc.com/docs/billing-api/) to implement micropayments in your app.
 <!-- Czemu rekomendujemy recurring?
 Co mozna jeszcze powiedziec o micropayments?-->

 ## Your role vs. Our role

-### **Billing**
-**Your part** in this process is to go through the **monetization procedure** and, most importantly, **decide on the app payment details**.
+### **Choose the billing plan**
-Once it's done, we will take care of charging customers on your behalf.
-Payments will hit your bank account depending on the billing cycle you choose.
+The only action on your side is to choose the app billing model and set up monetization.
+It's as simple as using the **App Monetization Building Block**.
+Payments will be collected automatically depending on the billing cycle you picked.

-### **Marketing**
+### **Get help with marketing**
-You can also count on our support when it comes to the **promotion** of your product.
-We could, for example, present your service on a dedicated website, popularizing it among potential buyers.
+Our part is to help you successfully launch your app.
+We're ready to support the **promotion** of your product.
+We can, for example, present your service on a dedicated landing page, popularizing it among potential customers.